 ->''"Chicka, chicka, chickabee. / T'ee an me an t'ee an me. / Ressa, ressa, ressa me, / Chicka, chicka, chickabee."''

-''Nell'' was released in 1994 and directed by Michael Apted.
-It stars Creator/JodieFoster, Creator/LiamNeeson, and Natasha Richardson.
+''Nell'' is a 1994 drama film directed by Michael Apted, adapted from Mark Handley's play ''Idioglossia''.
+It stars Creator/JodieFoster, Creator/LiamNeeson, and Creator/NatashaRichardson.

 A judge holds a hearing after Jerome spends some time observing Nell from afar.
 He decides to grant a three month continuance to further clarify whether Nell can live by herself in the cabin or has to go to a medical hospital.
 The center sends Paula Olsen (Richardson), a psychology student, as a representative to observe and study Nell while Jerome takes it upon himself to continue to observe and study her as well.

 Gradually, Jerome begins to interact with Nell and Nell soon begins to interact with both Jerome and Paula.
 They eventually learn from Nell that she had a twin sister who died when she was young.
 When a newspaper reporter learns of, and comes upon Nell in her cabin, Jerome and Paula decide it is safest to take Nell to the medical hospital.
 This decision is forced when a helicopter representing a television crew comes upon the cabin.
 When she arrives at the medical center, [[FromBadToWorse things go bad for Nell]].

 The movie resolves in a courtroom scene where the argument of Nell belonging in the medical center or being able to live in her cabin comes to a head.

 * BreakTheCutie: Arguably happens to Nell between her sister, her mother, and the medical center scene.

 * CharacterTics: A heavy use by Nell, particularly lifting her arms over her head and using her arms to mimic physical gestures to her dead sister.